mmgen/mmgen-wallet/README.md

 #### Simplified key derivation and seed-phrase generation

-To deterministically derive its keys, MMGen uses a non-hierarchical scheme differing from the BIP32 protocol on which most of today’s popular wallets are based.
-One advantage of this simple, hash-based scheme is that you can easily [recover your private keys from your seed without the MMGen program itself][K] using standard command-line utilities.
+To deterministically derive its keys, MMGen Wallet uses a non-hierarchical scheme differing from the BIP32 protocol on which most of today’s popular wallets are based.
+One advantage of this simple, hash-based scheme is that you can easily [recover your private keys from your seed without the MMGen Wallet software][K] using standard command-line utilities.

-MMGen also differs from most cryptocurrency wallets today in its use of the original 1626-word [Electrum wordlist][ew] for mnemonic seed phrases.
-Seed phrases are derived using ordinary base conversion, similarly allowing you to regenerate your seed from your seed phrase without MMGen program itself should the need arise.
+MMGen Wallet also differs from most cryptocurrency wallets today in its use of the original 1626-word [Electrum wordlist][ew] for mnemonic seed phrases.
+Seed phrases are derived using ordinary base conversion, similarly allowing you to regenerate your seed from your seed phrase without the MMGen Wallet software should the need arise.
 An example of how to do this at the Python prompt is provided [here.][S]

 The original Electrum wordlist was derived from a [frequency list][fl] of words found in contemporary English poetry.
 The high emotional impact of these words